Vecchia Gaussian Processes: on probabilistic and statistical properties: Vecchia approximations of Gaussian processes

-the equations (\ref{eq:regression}), (\ref{eq:prior vecchia}) and (\ref{eq:theta}) jointly specify the Vecchia GP regression model.
+the equations (\ref{eq:regression}), \eqref{eq:prior nugg}, (\ref{eq:prior vecchia}) and (\ref{eq:theta}) together specify the Vecchia GP regression model.
 Our paper focuses on analyzing the probabilistic and statistical properties of this model.
-It is evident that the statistical properties crucially depend on the parent sets $\mr{pa}(X_i)$, or equivalently, the underlying DAG structure.
-While many different DAG structures are proposed based on various heuristics, we take a theory driven approach in selecting DAGs.
-Motivated by the flat limit of the conditional distribution of the GP with Mat\'{e}rn covariance kernel, we propose the Layered Norming DAG in the following two sections.
+It is clear that these properties crucially depend on the underlying DAG structure.
+Although many different DAG structures have been proposed based on various heuristics, we take a theory driven approach to selecting DAGs.
+Motivated by the flat limit of the conditional distribution of Mat\'{e}rn processes, we propose the \textit{layered norming DAG} in the following section.